jtorreal/jtorreal/README.md

 # 👋 Hi there, my name is Jose Antonio Torres Almela
 ### I'm a Kotlin Developer,
-passionate about programming and specifically the android world
+I'm passionate about the world of software development and programming and specifically the android world

 ## Skills: